CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 #### Component View

-The below diagram shows an component-level view of the control plane, with an example of two tenant partitions and one resource manager:
+The below diagram shows a component-level view of the control plane, with an example of two tenant partitions and one resource manager:

 <p align="center"> <img src="images/scaleout_component.png"> </p>
 <p align="center"> Figure 2 The component view </p>

 #### Tenancy Model

 Tenants and tenant partitions are M:1 model.
 One tenant belongs to one tenant partition and only one tenant partition.
 While one tenant partition holds multiple tenants, typical thousands or tens of thousands, depending on the planned partition capacity.
 For large tenants (so called VIP tenants), they can have their dedicated tenant partitions.

 A tenant is assigned to a certain tenant partition during the tenant creation time.
 The assignment rule is arbitrary and can be based on any policy (naming-based, round robin, load balanced, random, etc).

 Note: for simplicity purpose we don't support cross-partition tenants or tenants movement in this design.
-These will be added in future if really needed.
+We will address this in future, if needed.

 #### API Gateway